India refutes speculative media reports on sending troops to Lanka: Indian mission | Politics

 “The High Commission would like to categorically deny speculative reports in sections of media and social media about #India sending her troops to Sri Lanka.
 These reports and such views are also not in keeping with the position of the Government of #India,” the Indian mission said on Twitter.

+These reports and such views are also not in keeping with the position of the Government of India, it said.

-“The Spokesperson of Ministry of External Affairs of India clearly stated yesterday that India is fully supportive of Sri Lanka's democracy, stability and economic recovery,” it said in another tweet.
+“The Spokesperson of Ministry of External Affairs of India clearly stated yesterday that India is fully supportive of Sri Lanka's democracy, stability and economic recovery,” the Indian High Commission said in another tweet.

 External Affairs Ministry spokesperson Arindam Bagchi said in New Delhi on Tuesday: ''India will always be guided by the best interests of the people of Sri Lanka expressed through democratic processes''.